eerickson5/eerickson5/README.md

 🥇 My most favorite part?
 Seeing my product in use by real people!

-🥏 When I'm not at my computer, you can catch me chasing playing frisbee with friends, exploring hiking trails, or inviting strangers to a game of doubles pickleball.
+🥏 When I'm not at my computer, you can catch me playing frisbee with friends, exploring hiking trails, or inviting strangers to a game of doubles pickleball.

 ## 💼 Experience
 #### Software Engineer at The Sports Rehabilitation Center